Compare any two graphics cards:

 Pixel Rate

-If using a high resolution is important to you, then the GeForce 8800 GTX is the winner, but only just. (explain)
+If running with lots of anti-aliasing is important to you, then the GeForce 8800 GTX is the winner, though only just barely. (explain)

 GeForce 8800 GTX 13800 Mpixels/sec